National Association of Colored Graduate Nurses: World War II

 Initially, the War Department announced that there would be no black nurses called to serve the United States Army Nurse Corps.
 Staupers and other activists petitioned for the rights of black nurses and served on the NACGN Special Defense Committee.
 In January 1941, the Army announced a quota of fifty-six black nurses to work at the black military installations at Camp Livingston and Fort Bragg.
 Staupers continued to campaign for greater inclusion, meeting with Eleanor Roosevelt, white nursing groups, military leaders, and black advocates.
 By 1943, the number of black nurses serving in the armed forces had increased from 56 to 160.
 By the end of the war, the War Department was drafting all qualified nurses, regardless of race.
+As a result of these efforts, around 400 African American nurses served in the Army Nurse Corps, with deployments in the European theatre, Burma-India theatre, and the South Pacific.
+Black nurses were also accepted into the Navy Nurse Corps, marking a step toward integration in military medical services.

 In 1943, Congresswoman Frances P. Bolton (R-OH) introduced a bill to create government grants for nursing programs in order to increase the number of trained nurses available during World War II.
 The Bolton Act (1943) forbid discrimination and brought about an increase in the number of black nursing students in the country.

 Professional organizations slowly began to increase membership opportunities for black women.
 In 1942, the National League of Nursing Education changed its by-laws to allow applicants barred from state leagues to directly join the national organization.
 Follow the national change, several state Leagues of Nursing Education began admitting black members.
 By the end of World War II there were only 2.9 percent black nurses (compared to blacks making up 10 percent of the population) or eight thousand registered black nurses in the United States.